jserc/burial-mound-volume-tool/README.md

 ### Acknowledgments

 * Built for data collected with [FAIMS](https://www.fedarch.org/about/) and for research undertaken as part of the [Tundzha Regional Archaeology Project](http://www.tundzha.org/)
+* JackBean from MrExcel forum for the trapezoid intergral function for excel